jacobdcook/THM-Streak-Bot/README.md

 - **Detailed Logs**: Every action is logged and stored as GitHub artifacts
 - **Customizable Schedule**: Set your preferred time for the daily check-in

+## ⚠️ Important Requirements

+Before using this bot, you **MUST** join the [polkit room on TryHackMe](https://tryhackme.com/room/polkit).
+The bot specifically interacts with this room to maintain your streak.

+The bot works by:
+1. Logging into your TryHackMe account
+2. Navigating to the polkit room
+3. Resetting progress and completing an action to maintain your streak
+4. Verifying the streak counter has increased

+If you haven't joined this room, the bot will not function correctly.

 ## 🛠️ Setup

 ### 1. Fork this repository